 Growth factors stimulate growth and replication of living cells.
 They function as chemical messengers that aid in the growth, organization, and maintenance of cells and tissues.
 Plus, growth factors support wound healing, skin repair, and heal intestinal permeability, or Leaky Gut Syndrome.

-Bovine colostrum includes a higher concentration of an insulin-likie growth factor (IGF) than human colostrum.
+Bovine colostrum includes a higher concentration of an insulin-like growth factor (IGF) than human colostrum.
 It also contains special enzymes that prevent growth factors from being digested.

 On the other hand, human colostrum contains two kinds of growth factors – CAGF and CBGF.
 CAGF serves as an epidermal growth factor, while CBGF promotes platelet differentiation.

 Lactose is the primary sugar found in milk and other dairy products.
-It has been shown to help infants absorb and retain many important minerals, including calcium, manganese, and zinc.
+It has been shown to help newborns absorb and retain many important minerals, including calcium, manganese, and zinc.

 Human colostrum contains the highest amount of lactose available to any species.
-The lactose in human colostrum supports an infant’s brain growth and development as well as a child’s fluid loss through sweating and urine formation.
+The lactose in human colostrum supports a newborn’s brain growth and development as well as a child’s fluid loss through sweating and urine formation.

 Conversely, bovine colostrum contains less lactose than human colostrum.
 Bovine colostrum also includes a higher concentration of casein, a protein that provides the building blocks of muscle, than its human counterpart.

-At Sovereign Laboratories, we understand lactose intolerance is a problem that plagues millions of adults, too.
-As such, we offer Colostrum-LD™, a lactose-reduced formula, which is ideal for individuals with lactose intolerance.
+At Sovereign Laboratories, we understand lactose intolerance is a problem that plagues millions of adults.
+As such, we offer Colostrum-LD®, a lactose-reduced formula, which is ideal for individuals with lactose intolerance or lactose sensitivity.
 Of course, anyone who has had an anaphylactic reaction to dairy products should avoid colostrum entirely.

-Ultimately, Colostrum-LD™ represents a bovine colostrum supplement that can serve you well throughout your life.
-From infants to octogenarians, Colostrum-LD™offers proven health benefits we can all enjoy.
+Ultimately, Colostrum-LD® represents a bovine colostrum supplement that can serve you well when taken daily throughout your life.
+From infants to octogenarians, Colostrum-LD® offers proven health benefits everyone can all enjoy.